mightysodiq/MyportfolioWebsite/README.md

 # MyportfolioWebsite

 ______________________________
-designing my  portfolio website using html, javascrippt and css
+designing my  portfolio website using html, javascript and css